jenningstcj/Elm-Workshop/readme.md

     }
 ```

-HTTP calls in Elm consist of three main parts:  the function that performs the HTTP task, the Decoder to interpret and map the JSON to a type alias, and the Update Msg's to handle success and failures.
-To perform an HTTP task, you need to structure the Http.Get call and provide the JSON decoder and url.
-The HTTP call does not actually initiate communication until the task output by Http.get is 'performed'.
-We will create a function called 'getLocation' to retrieve up-to-date information about the Space Station:
+HTTP calls in Elm consist of three main parts:  the function that performs the HTTP command, the Decoder to interpret and map the JSON to a type alias, and the Update Msg's to handle success and failures.
+To perform an HTTP command, you need to structure the `Http.get` call and provide the url and JSON decoder.
+The HTTP call does not actually initiate communication until we tell Elm to execute the command with `Http.send`.
+We will create a new `-- Http` section in our application to group our Http stuff.
+Then create a function called 'getLocation' to retrieve up-to-date information about the Space Station:

 ```
 -- Http